 What the Math Actually Looks Like

 We stress-tested the Clip Economy thesis at operator scale.
 Thirteen days.
 One podcast brand.
 Managed clipping at FORKOFF cadence.
 The output: 3,085 clips published across TikTok, IG Reels, YouTube Shorts and X. 1.19 million qualified views (held for 75 percent of clip runtime, in a category the platform algorithm flagged as a viewer interest).
 27 paying subscribers at $50/mo for a total of $1,290 in attributable MRR by Day 13.
+Those four numbers are the measured first-party anchor for everything that follows, the full breakdown sits in the managed clipping revenue case study.

 Cost Per Qualified View: $0.003